OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/notification-hubs/notification-hubs-windows-phone-push-xplat-segmented-mpns-notification.md

                 channel.BindToShellToast();
                 channel.ChannelUriUpdated += channel_ChannelUriUpdated;

-                // This is optional, used to receive notifications while the app is running. channel.ShellToastNotificationReceived += channel_ShellToastNotificationReceived;
+                // This is optional, used tooreceive notifications while hello app is running. channel.ShellToastNotificationReceived += channel_ShellToastNotificationReceived;
             }

-            // If channel.ChannelUri is not null, we will complete the registrationTask here.
+            // If channel.ChannelUri is not null, we will complete hello registrationTask here.
-            // If it is null, the registrationTask will be completed in the ChannelUriUpdated event handler. if (channel.ChannelUri != null)
+            // If it is null, hello registrationTask will be completed in hello ChannelUriUpdated event handler. if (channel.ChannelUri != null)
             {
                 await RegisterTemplate(channel.ChannelUri);